hostmobility/documentation/docs/interfaces/hmx/Automotive_Ethernet_Setup_Guide.md

 # 2. Verify Link Capability

-Either port eth2/eth3 is fine to use but for this guide eth2 will be used.
+Either port eth2/eth3 is fine but in this guide eth2 will be used.

 Run on both systems: